 - Sellers are not as motivated as they were a year ago

-- Sellers stating they are receiving too many marketing pieces
+- Sellers stating they are receiving too many marketing pieces.

-What is Virtual Wholesaling?
+What is virtual wholesaling?

 So how did this come about?

-When a close friend of the family wanted out of a house she inherited, and as a courtesy, I begin to work on the project.
-I was a little timid at first because this was a close friend of the family (business and family normally don’t mix), I’ve never virtually wholesaled so I had no connections with title agents or attorneys, and I didn’t want to over-promise and under-deliver.
+When a close friend of the family wanted out of an inherited house, I worked on the project as a courtesy.
+I was timid at first.
+This was a close family friend, and business and family normally don’t mix.
+I had never wholesaled virtually, so I had no connections with title agents or attorneys, and I didn’t want to over-promise and under-deliver.
 She sent me pictures and had confidence in me, so I got to work.

 The title company I use in Phoenix is a national title company, so I knew I could use them.
-I contacted my escrow agent, and she connected with an agent in Chicago.
-Everything was going smooth; I had the property under contract.
-The title company was in place.
+First, I contacted my local escrow agent, and she connected with an agent in Chicago.
+After that, everything went smoothly (for a bit)—I had the property under contract, and the title company was in place.

 But different metros have different laws, standards, and regulations.
 Chicago is different than Phoenix.
 In Phoenix, the title company does all the title work, but in Chicago, an attorney has to facilitate the transaction.